Wesleyan-Media-Project/image-video-data-preparation/README.md

 Welcome!
 This repository is part of the Cross-platform Election Advertising Transparency initiative (CREATIVE) project.
 CREATIVE is a joint infrastructure project of WMP and privacy-tech-lab at Wesleyan University.
 CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.

-This repository is part of the data storage and processing step.
+This repository is part of the Data Processing step.

 ## Table of Contents